-1.21.
-Table 2 and Figure 3 indicate:
+3.2Table 2 and Figure 2 indicate:

-- Sales of crushed rock show a historic steady decline, although sales increased significantly between 2013 and 2014.
-2015 saw a decline again, but not to the extent of 2010-2013. - Poole Formation sales remained relatively flat to 2010, following which there was a general upward trend albeit with fluctuations.
-There has been a strong upward trend since 2012, but most recently there has been another downturn. - River Terrace aggregate showed a downward trend to a low in 2009, with a pronounced decline from 2008 to 2009.
-Since 2009 there has been an increase in sales, although levels are not yet back to the high points of 2006 and 2008.
-2015 saw another increase in sales.
-The overall trend is down, but in recent years output has been increasing. - Table 2 shows a 10 year average of 1.55 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.23 mtpa for crushed rock. - In addition to the 10 year average, paragraph 064 of National Planning Policy Guidance advises Mineral Planning Authorities to look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.
-For the three years up to and including 2015, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.61 mtpa.
-The 3 year average for crushed rock is 0.23 mtpa, the same as the 10 year average.
+• Sales of crushed rock show a steady decline, although sales increased significantly between 2013 and 2014 and have risen in 2017.

+- Poole Formation sales remained relatively flat, with fluctuations since 2010 and steady decline since 2014. - River Terrace aggregate has shown an increase in sales since 2009, with a slight decline from 2015 to 2017. - Table 2 shows a 10 year average of 1.48 mt per annum (mtpa) for land won sand and gravel (Poole Formation and River Terrace combined) and 0.22 mtpa for crushed rock. - In addition to the 10 year average, paragraph 064 of national Planning Policy Guidance advises Mineral Planning Authorities to 'look at average sales over the last three years in particular to identify the general trend of demand as part of the consideration of whether it might be appropriate to increase supply.'
+For the three years up to and including 2017, average sales of sand and gravel (Poole Formation and River Terrace combined) were 1.39 mtpa, which is slightly lower than the 10 year average.
+The 3 year average for crushed rock is 0.22 mtpa, the same as the 10 year average.